-- 2.8.1 Except where otherwise provided, time spent on secondment to a Specified Education Sector Agency, will be recognised as service within the Education Service. - 2.8.2 Before the commencement of any secondment, a Secondment Agreement will be entered into between the principal, their employing board and the Specified Education Sector Agency to which the principal will be seconded.
+2.8.1 Except for the purposes of holiday pay, or where otherwise provided, time spent on secondment to a Specified Education Sector Agency, will be recognised as service within the Education Service.

+2.8.2 Before the commencement of any secondment, a Secondment Agreement will be entered into between the principal, their employing board and the Specified Education Sector Agency to which the principal will be seconded.
 The Secondment Agreement will detail all the conditions associated with that secondment.